• Jul 19, 2024

 Executing a global content strategy with a DXP

 When customers make purchases today, they do so knowing that there is a wealth of information at their fingertips.
-The sheer number of digital devices, media platforms and social networks available means that customers have access to volumes of content they can use to help make their buying decisions easier.
+The sheer number of digital devices, media platforms, and social networks available means that customers have access to volumes of content they can use to make their decisions.

-In fact, customers today tend to do more research before buying anything, whether they want to be educated or entertained.
-Consequently, content needs to be strategically managed from creation to distribution for true effectiveness, and many enterprise companies need to do this on a global scale.
+Consequently, content needs to be strategically managed from creation to distribution for actual effectiveness, and many enterprise companies need to do this on a global scale.

 What is a global content strategy?

-But, that’s not all, content on the global stage needs a plan for the translation, localization and management of this content.
+But that’s not all.
+Content on the global stage needs a plan for the translation, localization, and management of this content.
 Also, brands need to decide how this content will be distributed and managed across multiple sites for each region.

 A global content strategy can be complicated, but for many multinational companies, it is a necessity.
 While content may resonate well with a brand’s central region, the same content might not have the desired effect elsewhere.
 Companies strive to have a unified message that indicates the general message that the brand wants to convey, but it is also essential to consider the customer experience.

-Customers who speak different languages, or are part of a different culture, may not resonate with the brand message in the same way.
+Customers who speak different languages or are part of a different culture may not resonate with the brand message in the same way.
 With a global content strategy, brands can account for these differences and develop plans to work with them.

 Making your content strategy work